 - The surface is leveled and place the plunger over it so that it rests horizontally on the surface of the aggregates.

-- Then place this assembly on the pedestal of compression testing machine.
+- Then place this assembly on the pedestal of the compression testing machine.

-- Load is applied at a uniform rate of 4 tonnes.
+- The load is applied at a uniform rate of 4 tonnes.

 - Release the load

-- Take the aggregate out of cylinder and sieve them through 2.36 mm IS sieve.
+- Take the aggregate out of the cylinder and sieve them through a 2.36 mm IS sieve.
 Weight this fraction passing through it to an accuracy of 0.1 gm.
-This fraction is a quantity of loss of material due to crushing.
+This fraction is a quantity of the loss of material due to crushing.

 Test with Non-standard Sizes of Aggregates

-If required, or if the standard size is not available, test may carried out with differicent gradings.
-However specifications will be different for different for such cases and should conform to those given in the following table:
+If required, or if the standard size is not available, the test may be carried out with different grades.
+However, specifications will be different for such cases and should conform to those given in the following table: